Bioengineering Course Curriculum

 BNG Curriculum 2012 to present (pdf) - follows University Studies requirements.

 BNG Curriculum 2011-12 (pdf) - follows General Education requirements.

 BNG Flow Chart 2012 to present (pdf) - following University Studies requirements.

 BNG Flow Chart 2011-12 (pdf) - following General Education requirements.

 This undergraduate program in bioengineering is designed so that students can easily fulfill the requirements for medical school admission and at the same time receive an outstanding engineering education.
-The BNG Premed Curriculum 2012 is listed below after the BNG (Bioengineering) Curriculum 2012.
+The BNG PreMed Curriculum 2012 to present is listed below after the BNG (Bioengineering) Curriculum.
 The BNG Premed Curriculm 2011 can also be downloaded.

 For student research opportunities at the University of Massachusetts Medical School, please visit:

 For information about the UMass Medical School Baccalaureate MD Pathway Program, please visit: